MAPLLM/MAPICLR2025sub/README.md

-# This repository contains code for the paper titled "Improving Planning with Large Language Models: A Brain-inspired Agentic Architecture"
+# This repository contains code for the paper titled "Improving Planning With Large Language Models: A Modular Agentic Architecture"

 ## Requirements
 - python 3.9.17